 A higher AUM can help to reduce the volatility caused by swings in the bid/ask spread.

-Performance History: It's also important for an ETF to have at least a three-year performance record with assets higher than average for the category.
-This provides a performance history to review and some assurance that the fund is relatively liquid, which is vital for obtaining the best pricing in the open market.
+Performance history: It's also important for an ETF to have at least a three-year track record with assets higher than average for the category.
+This provides a performance history to review.
+It also gives some assurance that the fund is relatively liquid.
+This is vital for getting the best pricing in the open market.

-Low expenses: If you are comparing two water ETFs that track the same benchmark, the one with the lowest expense ratio is generally the best choice.
-This is because expenses reduce the net return for the ETF, which means low expenses generally translate to higher returns in the long run.
+Low expenses: If you compare two water ETFs that track the same benchmark, the one with the lowest expense ratio is often the best choice.
+This is because expenses reduce the net return for the ETF.
+Low expenses often translate to higher returns in the long run.

 Invesco Water Resources ETF (PHO)

-This water ETF tracks the NASDAQ OMX US Water Index, which consists of 34 water stocks, most of which are mid- to large-size U.S. equities.
+This water ETF tracks the NASDAQ OMX U.S. Water Index, which consists of 36 water stocks.
+Most are mid- to large-size U.S. equities.
 The companies represented in the fund create products designed to conserve and purify water for homes, businesses, and industries listed on the U.S. exchange.
 Assets under management are $981.5 million, which makes PHO the largest water ETF on the market.
 Its expense ratio is 0.60%, or $60 for every $10,000 invested.

 Invesco S&P Global Water Index ETF (CGW)

 On its surface, CGW looks similar to PHO.
-But this ETF from Invesco tracks the S&P Global Water Index, which consists of 49 water stocks, most of which are companies from the utility, industrial, and information technology sectors.
+But this ETF from Invesco tracks the S&P Global Water Index, which consists of 50 water stocks.
+Most are companies from the utility, industrial, and information technology sectors.
 The regional allocation is split nearly evenly (51.74% to 48.26%) between the U.S. and non-U.S. stocks.
 Assets under management for CGW are $602.4 million.
-Its expense ratio: 0.62%, or $62 for every $10,000 invested.
+Its expense ratio is 0.57%, or $57 for every $10,000 invested.

 First Trust ISE Water Index ETF (FIW)